Our Governance

 · Ensuring Accountability and Transparency – this enables our CIC to win and maintain public trust and confidence.
 Through good governance we will be able to move forward with the mission and vision of our CIC to benefit our society above all other interests.

 Natalie Sarabia-Johnson (Left) has three decades of architecture experience and is the co-founder of Southgate-Sarabia architects.
 Natalie is passionate about arts in the community and she brings all her business experience and sound knowledge to our CIC.
+Natalie is also a Fellow of the Royal Society of Arts.

-Rebecca Brayson (Middle) launched the Gin Shack (a mobile Gin Bar) in 2015.
+Rebecca Brayson (Centre left) launched the Gin Shack (a mobile Gin Bar) in 2015.
 Rebecca has been a Garforth resident for 20 years and is the organiser of the Garforth Feastival - a local event with the aim of bringing the community together through food.
 Rebecca couples her love of food with a genuine desire to create strong communities based around Art, Good Food and Drink.
 Rebecca provides specialist commercial advice to the CIC.